PrivSec-dev/privsec.dev/content/posts/android/Choosing Your Android-Based Operating System.md

 On Android, only your data (inside of the /data partition) is encrypted, and the operating system files are left unencrypted.
 Verified Boot ensures the integrity of the operating system files, thereby preventing an adversary with physical access from tampering or installing malware on the device.
 In the unlikely case that malware is able to exploit other parts of the system and gain higher privileged access, Verified Boot will prevent and revert changes to the system partition upon rebooting the device.

 Unfortunately, OEMs are only obliged to support Verified Boot on their stock Android distribution.
 Only a few OEMs such as Google support custom AVB key enrollment on their devices.
 Additionally, some AOSP derivatives such as LineageOS or /e/ OS do not support Verified Boot even on hardware with Verified Boot support for third-party operating systems.
-These AOSP derivatives should be avoided at all cost.
+In most cases, trading off verified boot for simply not having Play Services is not worth it.

 ### Firmware Updates